Red and Yellow Light Accidents

 Rear-end accidents at intersections often occur when the driver of one vehicle decides to slow down for a yellow light (and stop), and the vehicle behind it decides to speed through it, they may rear-end the stopping vehicle.
 Depending on the speed and severity of impact, these collisions can cause serious injuries.

-Get a Free Consultation with a Car Accident Attorney After a Red or Yellow Light Accident in New York City
+Get a Free Consultation with a Car Accident Attorney After a New York Car Accident Law Firm

 Getting fair compensation after an intersection accident can be challenging because liability is often disputed.
 If the insurance company does accept liability, a settlement may be a low and inadequate amount.
 You do not have to let the insurance company dictate your future.
 If you have been seriously hurt in a red or yellow light accident in NYC, contact the car accident lawyers at Rosenbaum & Rosenbaum, P.C. at (212) 607-8240 for a free case evaluation.